-Policy response to mitigate and reduce the negative impacts of small dams include changes in SHP operations and policies to enable the conservation of river fish diversity.
+Responses to mitigating and reducing the negative impacts of small dams include changes in SHP operations and policies to enable the conservation of river fish diversity.
 These include mandatory environmental impact assessments, conserving remaining undammed headwater streams in regulated basins, maintaining adequate environmental flows, and implementing other adaptation measures based on experiments with active management of fish communities in impacted zones (Jumani et al. 2018).
 Location of large solar farms needs to be carefully scrutinised (Sindhu et al. 2017).
-For mitigating negative impacts of power lines associated with solar and wind-farms in bustard habitat, suggested measures include diversion structures to prevent collision, underground cables and avoidance in core wildlife habitat as well as incentives for maintaining low intensity rain-fed agriculture and pasture around existing reserves, and curtailing harmful infrastructure in priority areas (Collar et al. 2015).
-Mitigation for minimising the ecological impact of Inland Waterways on biodiversity and fisheries is more complicated but may involve improved boat technology to reduce under-water noise, maintaining ecological flows and thus reduced dredging, and avoidance in key habitats (Dey Mayukh 2018).
+For mitigating negative impacts of power lines associated with solar and wind farms in bustard habitats, suggested measures include diversion structures to prevent collision, underground cables and avoidance in core wildlife habitat, as well as incentives for maintaining low-intensity rainfed agriculture and pasture around existing reserves, and curtailing harmful infrastructure in priority areas (Collar et al. 2015).
+Mitigation for minimising the ecological impact of inland waterways on biodiversity and fisheries is more complicated, but may involve improved boat technology to reduce underwater noise, maintaining ecological flows and thus reduced dredging, and avoidance in key habitats (Dey Mayukh 2018).